17 Times You Should Go to a Chiropractor

 Should I see a chiropractor?
 Definitely yes!
 We have provided you with more than enough reasons that should encourage you to see a doctor of chiropractic.
 While most people would choose to see a chiropractor because of an accident or the aging process, you should see a chiropractor for any of the aforementioned reasons.

 You should feel comfortable with your chosen chiropractic care treatments and the facility you choose.
-This holistic therapy is considered safe as long as you visit well-trained, experienced, licensed and renowned chiropractors.
-Better Health Chiropractic & Physical Rehab welcomes clients to inquire what may be the best care plan for them.
+This holistic therapy is considered safe as long as you visit well-trained, experienced, licensed, and renowned chiropractors.
+Visit our Alaskan chiropractic clinics, I welcome clients to inquire about what may be the best care plan for them.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.

 Are you suffering from sciatica pain and wondering if exercise can help?
 They can, but there are some exercises that you should avoid.
 First, avoid any exercise that causes you pain.
 After that, it is generally best to avoid exercises that stress your lower back,...

 If you have spinal stenosis, look out for walking problems as a result.
 That is just one issue that can develop from this particular disease.
 Spinal stenosis causes a narrowing of the spinal canal.
 This narrowing can compress the nerves in your spine.
 This can...